Mint Mobile: 6 MONTHS FREE SERVICE When You Buy a Phone + 6 Month Plan

 What does this mean, and what even is “premium data”?

 Put simply, premium data is an allotment of cellular data that receives higher priority on the network.
-This means when the network is busy, such as at crowded stadiums, sports games, concerts, airports, or during rush-hour traffic, customers with premium data will have faster speeds than customers who do not.
+During times when the network is busy, such as at crowded stadiums, concerts, or during rush-hour traffic, you will get faster data speeds on a plan with premium data than a plan that does not have premium data.

 Each network has different levels of network priority.